oplS16projects/Sports-Stats-David-and-Connor/README.md

 ## Schedule

-Sunday April 10: Establish most important statistics to pull from website, weight, ect.
-First draft of forumla
+Sunday April 10: Establish most important statistics to pull from website, weight, etc. First draft of forumla.

 Wednesday April 13: Have code to pull stats from website.